 Álamos will give you a stunning landscape and a magical experience in retirement.
 A national treasure of sorts, the small Mexican town has 188 National Historic Monuments, according to The New York Times.

 Here you can find colonial mansions that are great affordable places to retire in Mexico on a budget.
 Furthermore, it’s home to some of the best cuisine in the country, such as Teresita’s and La Puerta Roja.

 8 – San Miguel de Allende, Mexico

 Culture Trip ranks San Miguel de Allende as one of the most beautiful cities in Mexico, and we couldn’t agree more.
-From the breathtaking architecture to its thriving arts scene, San Miguel is commonly known as one of the best places to retire in Mexico.
+From the breathtaking architecture to its thriving arts scene, San Miguel is commonly known as one of the best cities to retire in Mexico.

-It’s mild climate, low crime and access to major cities is a key reason behind the growing number of American and Canadian residents.
+Its mild climate, low crime and access to major cities is a key reason behind the growing number of American and Canadian residents.
 It’s only 60 miles from the state capital of Guanajuato and 170 miles from Mexico City.
 In San Miguel, you can make yourself at home with cobblestone streets and Spanish colonial homes.

 7 – Morelia, Mexico